 If you’re entering a tournament, you most likely won’t be able to use these golf balls.
 If there is prizes or money on the line, the advantage over the other golfers will disqualify you.

 These illegal golf balls are great for amateurs looking to have a bit of fun or make the sport of golf more enjoyable.
 If you’re more of a recreational golfer as opposed to a tournament player, these illegal golf balls can add some fun to your game.

-If you have a slow swing speed or tend to have hooks and slices, these golf balls will help.
+If you have a slow swing speed (How to Swing A Golf Club Faster) or tend to have hooks and slices, these golf balls will help.
 When you have a slower swing speed, the ball will come off the club slower, resulting in less yardage.
 To compensate for this, one of the balls above can offset this, and get some extra yardage without having to increase your swing speed.
 A nice little perk.

 Do Illegal Golf Balls Damage Golf Clubs?

 The size and weight of illegal golf balls are what makes them illegal.
 If you’re using a cheap or lower-grade golf club, these balls can hurt your clubs, particularly if you have professional club speed.
 If you’re going to use the non-conforming golf balls, I would advise against using any drivers that you’ve invested a significant amount of money in.

 Let’s not kid around here, these illegal golf balls are not for tournament play and are only to be used when playing with your friends.
 But that’s what makes them so fun.
 The longest drive for a beer or for a best-ball tournament amongst friends is when these might be fun to use.
 If you’re truly trying to improve your game (Best Golf Swing Trainer for Beginners), actually working on your game is your best bet.